pyinstaller/pyinstaller/doc/contributing.rst

 :-)

-If you get stuck at any point you can ask on the `PyInstaller Email List`_ or `create a ticket on GitHub
+If you get stuck at any point you can `create a ticket on GitHub
 <https://github.com/pyinstaller/pyinstaller/issues/new>`_.